Professor Wheeler Ruml

 This graduate seminar is focused on research in the area of planning, which is the part of AI concerned with deciding what to do.
 The exact topic will be determined by the interests of the participants.
 Student from prior years are welcome to take the class again and either extend their previous work or choose a new topic.
 Examples of possible topics include:

-Meeting time and place: For Fall 2017, we meet Tuesdays and Thursdays 2:10-3:30pm in Kingsbury N233.
+Meeting time and place: For Fall 2018, we are scheduled to meet Tuesdays and Thursdays 2:10-3:30pm in Kingsbury N204.
 Let me know if you can't make it at those times and we can try to find a time that works for everyone.

 The seminar will likely be offered every fall semester, starting Fall 2017.